 2. Business Financial Information:

 a.
-Most recent federal tax return filed (2019) – provided in an electronic form for online uploads, such as PDF/JPEG or other approved upload format.
+2019 Federal Tax Return – provided in an electronic form for online uploads, such as PDF/JPEG or other approved upload format.

 b.
 Copy of official filing with the California Secretary of State, if applicable, or local municipality for the business such as one of the following: Articles of Incorporation, Certificate of Organization, Fictitious Name of Registration, or Government-Issued Business License.